Engineering-Research-and-Development/iotagent-opcua/docs/howto.md

 ### Configure

-IotAgent-opcua comes with MappingTool, an automated tool that goes in discovery for all the nodes belonging to an OPC UA Server.
-You can chose configure the config.js file yourself ( in particular the three objects: _types_, _contexts_, _contextSubscriptions_) or let MappingTool configure the config.js file itself.
+IotAgent OPC UA comes with MappingTool, an automated tool that goes in discovery for all the nodes belonging to an OPC UA Server.
+You can chose configure the config.js file yourself (in particular the three objects: _types_, _contexts_, _contextSubscriptions_, _events_) or let MappingTool configure the config.js file itself.

 ```js
 /*